-A Periodic Table designed by year 12 students Jess, Eloise, Renée and Beth has recently been put on display in the Science Department.
+A Periodic Table designed by year 12 students Jess, Eloise, Renée and Beth is on display in the Science Department.
 It was designed as part of a competition run by the Royal Society of Chemistry in 2019 to celebrate the 150th anniversary of the Mendeleev Periodic Table.